Leo-Simpson/c-lasso/benchmark/README.md

 where the x<sub>i</sub> are the rows of X and l is defined as:

 <img src="https://latex.codecogs.com/gif.latex?l(r)&space;=&space;\begin{cases}&space;(1-r)^2&space;&&space;if&space;\quad&space;r&space;\leq&space;1&space;\\&space;0&space;&if&space;\quad&space;r&space;\geq&space;1&space;\end{cases}" title="l(r) = \begin{cases} (1-r)^2 & if \quad r \leq 1 \\ 0 &if \quad r \geq 1 \end{cases}" />

-This formulation is similar to [R1] but adapted for classification tasks using the Square Hinge loss with (constrained) sparse &beta; vector estimation.

 ###  Synthetic data generation and test problem set-ups